 Advisor: Joanne Eichinger

-The graduate program in special education enables students to meet the Council for Exceptional Children standards and the requirements for RI special education certification in the area of mild/moderate disabilities at the elementary and middle school levels (grades K-8) or in secondary special education (grades 7-12).
+The graduate program in special education enables students to meet the Council for Exceptional Children standards and the requirements for RI special education certification in the area of mild/moderate disabilities in elementary special education (grades 1-6) or in secondary special education (grades 7-12).
 Admission to the program is competitive.
 Students complete a total of 36 credits over a 3-semester sequence.

 Course of Study

-The graduate program in special education ensures a core base of knowledge about either students at the elementary level through pre-program requirements (early childhood or elementary education certification) or students at the secondary level through pre-program requirements (secondary education certification), and an exiting base of knowledge through candidates’ successful completion of designated tasks and passing a written comprehensive examination.
+The graduate program in special education ensures a core base of knowledge about either students at the elementary level through pre-program requirements (elementary education certification) or students at the secondary level through pre-program requirements (secondary education certification), and an exiting base of knowledge through candidates’ successful completion of designated tasks and passing a written comprehensive examination.

 Goals of the special education program